nrfconnect/sdk-nrf/doc/nrf/libraries/modem/location.rst

 When using nRF Cloud for any location data, you must have the certificate provisioned.
-See :ref:`nrf9160_ug_updating_cloud_certificate` for more information. nRF9160 DK comes pre-provisioned with certificates for nRF Cloud.
+See :ref:`nrf9160_ug_updating_cloud_certificate` for more information.
+An nRF91 Series DK comes pre-provisioned with certificates for nRF Cloud.

 Location service accounts
 =========================